gertrude-app/web/site/app/pages/docs/definitive-guide-to-locking-down-an-iphone.md

 Next, tap the back button to get back to the _Content & Privacy Restrictions_ screen, and then drill down into the second section, labeled **Allowed Apps**:

-{% image src="lockdown-iphone/allowed-apps.png" caption="Go back one screen, then choose <b>Allowed Apps</b>" alt="locking down an iphone: Content & Privacy Restrictions > Allowed Apps" /%}
+{% image src="lockdown-iphone/allowed-apps.png" caption="Go back one screen, then choose <b>Allowed Apps</b>" alt="locking down an iPhone: Content & Privacy Restrictions > Allowed Apps" /%}

 This is another section that is a bit confusing at the outset, because there is another screen at the main level called **Always Allowed** that looks very similar.
 That screen